Prometheus59/deadlock-be-gone/README.md

 Two files used for testing data are avaible in the installed folder.

 #### Code Example:
+1. Enter your terminal and navigate to the location where you installed the file.
+2. Call <pre>make</pre> to complie the program.
+3. You now have a few optiions:

+Command for requesting resources.
+<pre>Enter Command: RQ 0 3 1 2 1</pre>

+Command for requesting resources.
+<pre>Enter Command: RL 0 1 1 1 1</pre>

+Command for running threads.
+<pre>Enter Command: Run</pre>

+Command for outputting available resources, maximum resources, allocation, and resources needed.
+<pre>Enter Command: *</pre>

 #### Authors:
 * Ryan Karumanchery